Sylvan LaCue: 2014–2016: WiseUp Music and Far From Familiar

-In December 2014, Sylvan announced that he had decided to leave Visionary Music Group due to differences with the management, stating that there was "no ill will towards them".
-Weeks after separating from his previous label, Sylvan created the WiseUp music collective.
+In December 2014, LaCue announced that he had decided to leave Visionary Music Group due to differences with the management, stating that there was "no ill will towards them".
+Weeks after separating from his previous label, LaCue created the WiseUp music collective.
 He returned to Florida to reconnect with friends and family, speaking on an industry panel in the spring before heading to Orlando to prepare his next body of work.

-In June 2015, Miami New Times listed Sylvan as one of 5 Miami Artists You Should Know, stating that "he's been taking Miami by storm since 2009.
+In June 2015, Miami New Times listed LaCue as one of 5 Miami Artists You Should Know, stating that "he's been taking Miami by storm since 2009.
 It's 2015 now, and he's still going strong."

-On September 2, 2015, Sylvan released a statement on his website which announced how he has dropped QuESt as his stage name and will go by his birth name.
+On September 2, 2015, LaCue released a statement on his website which announced how he has dropped QuESt as his stage name and will go by his birth name.
 The statement was accompanied by a featured journal on VSCO which detailed what he had gone through in the past year, such as finding himself as an artist.

 There was this one time, me & my engineer went to this coffee shop we became super fond of.
 There was this barista I knew that was working that afternoon.
 We played a new record and she loved it.

 She always knew my name was "QuESt", but never heard any of my previous work besides that song.
 I remember paying for my cup of coffee, and my real name popped up from the card scan: Sylvan LaCue.
 She said, "This is your real name?...
 This fits you a hell of a lot better than QuESt, just saying."
 Ironically, I guess I was Searching Sylvan all along...